openigtlink/OpenIGTLink/Documents/Protocol/labelmeta.md

 Summary
 ===================

-The LBMETA is used to transfer meta information for lable maps, which are not available in the IMAGE message type.
-To retreive voxel objects or a label map, GET_IMAGE / IMAGE can be used.
+The LBMETA is used to transfer meta information for label maps, which are not available in the IMAGE message type.
+To retrieve voxel objects or a label map, GET_IMAGE / IMAGE can be used.
 But the client should be able to get a list of available structures.